sauvc/rulebook/rulebook.md

 ### Penalties

-There are penalty points for touching the floor of the pool at any time, and also for touching the gate.
+There are penalty points for touching the floor or wall of the pool at any time, and also for touching the gate.
 This table states the penalties.

 |    | Description | Penalty Points |
 | -- | ----------- | -------------- |